justinjiajia/cloud_security/labs/lab_7_new.md

    <img width="700" src="https://github.com/user-attachments/assets/f69caf31-187d-434c-ba0b-87a67463f90b" />

-You should also see several new email notifications that report these configuration updates for the monitored resources, delivered through the configured SNS topic.​
+6. You should also receive multiple email notifications with subject lines that begin with *[AWS Config:us-east-1] AWS::EC2::SecurityGroup*.

-As before, AWS Config has streamed this configuration change to the configured Amazon SNS topic, which then forwarded an email notification to your subscribed address for alerting.

-You should also receive several email notifications with subject lines that begin with something like *[AWS Config:us-east-1] AWS::EC2::SecurityGroup*.
-These notifications indicate that the AWS Config recorder has discovered EC2 security group resources in your account and has published the corresponding events to the configured SNS topic, which then delivered them to your email subscription.
+The first set of notifications indicates that AWS Config has detected noncompliant EC2 security group resources in your account, followed by additional notifications showing that these security groups have become compliant after remediation.
+You receive these messages because compliance state change events are published to the configured Amazon SNS topic, which then forwards the notifications to your subscribed email address for alerting.

 In this task, you configured an AWS Config rule that invokes a pre‑created Lambda function whenever a security group's inbound rules drift from the desired state.
 The rule and function now work together to continuously monitor EC2 security groups and automatically remediate any unwanted updates to inbound rules.